An introduction to $p$-adic $L$-functions: Proof of Iwasawa's theorem

-We first prove that the image of $\Delta$ is contained $\zp\lsem T\rsem ^{\psi=\mathrm{id}}$ and calculate its kernel (Lemma \ref{lem:log der 1}).
+We described the kernel of $\Delta$ in Remark \ref{rem:ker Delta} above, so it suffices to deal with its image.
+We first prove that this image is contained in $\zp\lsem T\rsem ^{\psi=\mathrm{id}}$ (Lemma \ref{lem:log der 1}).
 We then reduce the proof of surjectivity, via Lemma \ref{lem:log der red mod p}, to surjectivity modulo $p$.
 Finally, in Lemma \ref{lem:A mod p} and Lemma \ref{lem:B mod p} we calculate the reduction modulo $p$ of both spaces.

 For convenience, let $\WW \defeq \big( \zp\lsem T\rsem ^\times \big)^{\cN=\mathrm{id}}$.